Alex92zz/Show-in-maps-the-location-of-the-user/README.md

 # Show in maps the location of the user

+The main purpose of this project is to demonstrate how to find the location of the user.

 There are 3 files in this repository, one HTML, one CSS and one JavaScript.
 The HTML is a page easy to understand because there is not a lot of code written, I wanted to keep it simple.